BMW 2 Series Active Tourer review

 The interior is one of the finest and most lavish in its class.
 Lashings of leather and sporty red stitching make it a truly inviting place.
 Aluminium inserts in the dash and centre console give a premium feel, with every twist and prod of the controls affirming the well-engineered design.

-Only two engines will be offered from launch, and so far it’s only the 148bhp 2.0-litre diesel we’ve sampled.
-Badged as the 218d, this car is expected to be the most popular model among buyers and it’s easy to see why with economy figures at 68.9mpg and CO2 emissions of 109g/km.
+Only two engines will be offered from launch, and we've driven them both.
+The 148bhp 2.0-litre diesel will be badged as the 218d, and is expected to be the most popular model among buyers.
+The main reason lies with efficiency, which stands at 68.9mpg and CO2 emissions of 109g/km.

 Like the design, an MPV’s driving dynamics can be limited due to the shape and size of the vehicle.
 But the 2 Series Active Tourer is rather agile for its size and manages body control well.
 The steering is well weighted and accurate but select sport mode and it becomes artificially heavy.